Attendance Procedures (Clearing an Absence)

 Work Permits Program Enrollments

-Students are responsible for keeping the school informed of any changes of address or phone number that can be used in case of emergency.
+Families are responsible for keeping the school informed of any changes of address or phone number that can be used in case of emergency.
 Random home checks are conducted to verify residency.

 Each student must get clearance from each teacher on the permission slip before attending an all-day field trip.
 In addition, a parent signature must be on file granting permission for all off-campus activities.

 A wide selection of food and beverages are available from locations throughout the campus and cafateria during lunch.
 Applications for free or reduced lunch may be picked up in the cafeteria office and will be available at registration.
 No food or drink are allowed in any classroom.
 Wherever student choose to eat, they are expected to show school pride by keeping the area free of trash.